 Wrong.

-Water is good for you and essential to your overall physical health, but excessive water consumption can be harmful.
-Your kidneys can’t keep up if you drink too much water, which can dilute the sodium balance in your blood.
+THC is hydrophobic, so it isn’t absorbed by water to be flushed out of the body.
+Secondly, while water is good for you and essential to your overall physical health, excessive water consumption can be harmful.
+Your kidneys can’t keep up if you drink too much water, which can dilute the electrolyte balance of your blood.
 This condition is known as hyponatremia, and it can be incredibly dangerous.

 Myth Three: Cranberry Juice Detox